Franka Potente: Authored works

 Based on Potente's correspondence with colleague Max Urlacher during his time in Los Angeles, a book entitled Los Angeles – Berlin was published in September 2005.
 In May 2009, Potente published her second book Kick Ass – An Alternative Workout, co-written with her personal trainer Karsten Schellenberg.
 In August 2010 her first volume of stories "Zehn" was published.

 Personal life

-After relationships with German film director Tom Tykwer and American actor Elijah Wood, among others, Potente married American actor Derek Richardson in mid 2012, in a private ceremony.
-The couple live in Los Angeles, and have two daughters, born in 2011 and 2013.
+After relationships with German film director Tom Tykwer and American actor Elijah Wood, Potente married American actor Derek Richardson in mid 2012, in a private ceremony.
+The couple lives in Los Angeles, and has two daughters, born in 2011 and 2013 respectively.